-- " Nominate one Hero to take the Test. - " Check if Mastery or Weakness applies. - " Choose which option you want to use and add the Attribute (in parentheses) for that option to your roll. - " Use Talents and other items to grant bonuses to the Test. - " Roll dice and calculate the total (Dice + Attribute + Bonuses and Penalties). - " Compare your result to the table on the card, and gain the result that corresponds to your total roll. - " The Test is Resolved; discard its card.
+- " Nominate one Hero to take the Test. - " Check if Mastery or Weakness applies. - " Check which Attribute the Test uses (in parentheses).
+Add the Hero's Attribute to your roll. - " Use Talents and other items to grant bonuses to the Test. - " Roll dice and calculate the total (Dice + Attribute + Bonuses and Penalties). - " Compare your result to the table on the card, and gain the result that corresponds to your total roll. - " Resolve the Test and discard its card.